cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 4/10

-> *The rendering shows notable geometric and textural inconsistencies that reduce realism.
-Warped wall geometry, misaligned edges, and depth distortions disrupt structural coherence.
-Texture artifacts (ghosting, floating strands, and uneven detail) further diminish fidelity.
-While some surface areas hint at plausible geometry, overall scene consistency is limited and would benefit from improved surface reconstruction, better edge alignment, and more stable texturing.*
+> *The rendering shows significant geometric issues: warped wall geometry, misaligned edges, and inconsistent depth cues.
+Textures are uneven, with noticeable blur and surface texture inconsistencies across surfaces.
+Overall, it resembles a rough reconstruction with several structural and appearance flaws that reduce realism and structural plausibility.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large warped/plastic-looking wall surface on the left with irregular curvature and jagged tessellation visible.
+- ⚠️ **Curved Or Warped Walls**: A large wall on the left appears noticeably warped and non-planar, with a nonuniform curvature across the surface.
-- ⚠️ **Misaligned Edges**: Edges between wall and floor/ceiling appear misaligned and inconsistent with real geometry; some seams look unrealistically thick.
+- ⚠️ **Misaligned Edges**: Visible gaps/ misalignments at the junction between the textured wall and the white surface; edges do not meet cleanly.
-- ⚠️ **Depth Or Perspective Errors**: Foreground/background depth cues appear inconsistent; perspective compression and distorted foreshortening around the central seam create depth ambiguity.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective are inconsistent, leading to a sense of impossible geometry (e.g., wall-plane to scaffold transitions).
-- 🎨 **Ghosting**: Subtle ghost-like repetitions in textured regions, particularly the dark wall area.
-- 🎨 **Floating Artifacts**: Sparse stray strands and line-like artifacts floating over surfaces, not anchored to geometry.
-- 🎨 **Over Blur**: Overall softness in large flat areas reduces fine texture fidelity; some regions look overly smoothed.
+- 🎨 **Over Blur**: Regions appear overly smooth/blurry, reducing fine texture fidelity.
-- 🎨 **Texture Inconsistency**: Inconsistent texture density across surfaces; some textures look different in nearby regions, indicating stitching artifacts.
+- 🎨 **Texture Inconsistency**: Texture quality varies sharply between surfaces (dark textured wall vs. smooth white areas and scaffolding), indicating inconsistent sampling.

 ### View 10 (270°)